microsoft/fast/packages/web-components/fast-foundation/docs/integrations/blazor.md

 }
 ```

 Congratulations!
-You're now setup to use FAST with Blazor!
+You're now set up to use FAST with Blazor!